 What level your agents perform at is a big factor in how many live chat agents you might need.
 If you have a team of seasoned live chat agents, chances are they will be able to tackle more chats at a time and at a steadier pace than if you have a team composed of mostly newcomers.

 So how many chats should each agent take on at once?
 The industry benchmark is 2 live chats per agent at a time, but experienced agents can take on up to 3.
 In order to keep customer satisfaction levels high and avoid response delays, we would not recommend an agent take on more than 3 active live chats at a time.

 Do your live chat agents seem swamped?
 Then you might be short-staffed.
-According to Comm100’s 2017 Benchmark Report, over the course of this past year, agents’ live chat count increased an average of 44.2%.
+According to Comm100’s Benchmark Report, over the course of this past year, agents’ live chat count increased an average of 33%, equating to 714 chats per agent per month.
 This means that live chat agents are handling more chats than ever before.

 Since agent workload fluctuates year-round, we recommend that your company consider hiring part-time seasonal workers for the holidays.
 We also suggest that your company provide consistent and effective training to accommodate the ever-growing demand for live chat.

 To prevent idleness, it is important to provide your agents with a guideline of how quickly they should strive to solve live chats.
 However, it is also important to make sure that your customers’ inquiries and issues are being taken care of the first time, or in one live chat sitting.